ijena/jered-haun-nano-adhesion-lab/README.md

 #Working nanosphere simulator which is validated and have plots with it in 3 dimensions
 Hooke's and Spring development of attachment dynamics on the bond surface Same things for rods instead of spheres

+#3/19/24
+Questions
+Figure how to get the overlay in the distribution (maybe scale factor?)